khonsulabs/cushy/examples/tabbed-document-ui/README.md

 				- [x] tab ordering must be preserved.  e.g. given tabs 'File1, New, File2' pressing 'Ok' on `New` should result in tabs 'File1, File3, File2', not 'File1, File2, File3'
 		- 'Text' tab, displays a 'text' document.
 			- [x] Filename must appear in tab.
-			- [x] Show text file content in an editor.
+			- [x] Show text file content in an editor. ❌ Multi-line text editor not implemented in Cushy yet. (https://github.com/khonsulabs/cushy/issues/121)
 			- [x] Content must be loaded in a thread or async, in the background.
 			- Tab State
 				- [ ] Maintain text selection. ❌ Text selection is lost when switching tabs.